 text or call stuart on 0410017309

 Stuart has a strong connection with South Gippsland, spending most of his childhood summers camping with his family at Wilson's Prom.
-He has a degree in physics and philosophy and is a creative problem solver.
-He started out designing and installing off-grid renewable energy systems and has had a lifelong interest in alternative energy.
+He started out designing and installing off-grid renewable energy systems and has had a lifelong interest in renewable energy and sustainability.
 He has worked with students from Arnhemland to Richmond teaching science, maths and outdoor education.
-Stuart lives simply and sustainably and now divides his time between working for the forest and working in the gardens growing food, raising chickens and goats and growing organic flowers with Victoria.
+Stuart now divides his time between working for the forest and working in the home gardens growing organic fruit and vegetables and raising chickens and goats.

 Victoria is passionate about social justice and the environment.
 She has always been a keen gardener and started out working and wwoofing on organic farms.
-Victoria’s social work career started in women’s refuges and progressed, via a PhD, to working as Research and Policy Manager in the Energy Equity and Climate Change team at the Brotherhood of St Laurence.
-Victoria is now a pioneer in growing organic cut flowers using a community supported agriculture model (CSA).
-She established Sunrise Organic Flowers in 2017 in response to her growing awareness of the unsustainability of the cut flower industry.
+Victoria’s social work career started in women’s refuges and progressed, via a PhD, to working in social policy and planning at the intersection of social and environmental justice.
+Along the way, Victoria pioneered growing organic cut flowers using a community supported agriculture model (CSA).
+She established Sunrise Organic Flowers in response to her growing awareness of the unsustainability of the cut flower industry.